 Minimizes Pressure Ulcers

-This indicates the percent of patients that suffered from a pressure ulcer.
-Pressure ulcers are damage to the skin due to staying in the same position for an excessive period of time.
+This tells you the percentage of residents that sustained a pressure ulcer.
+Pressure ulcers are skin damage resulting from staying in the same position for too long.

 Minimizes Serious Falls